GHI PILOT PROGRAM

 Goal: Measurements will provide a baseline of data that will be used to determine the impact of alternative energy efficiency improvements made to the pilot homes during phases 2 and 3.

-SUMMARY: The Research Center performed energy audits on the Pilot homes to determine where the homes were losing heat in winter and where cold air was infiltrating into the homes.
-The Research Center also installed temperature and humidity sensors in the pilot units as well as special electric meters on baseboard heaters, water heaters, and clothes dryers.
+SUMMARY: The Home Innovation Research Labs performed energy audits on the Pilot homes to determine where the homes were losing heat in winter and where cold air was infiltrating into the homes.
+The Home Innovation Research Labs also installed temperature and humidity sensors in the pilot units as well as special electric meters on baseboard heaters, water heaters, and clothes dryers.
 During Phase 1 and continuing through the next two phases, measurements of temperature and humidity in different rooms are being recorded.
 Year 1 measurements are providing a baseline of data that will be used to determine the impact of alternative energy efficiency improvements made to the pilot homes during phases 2 and 3.

 BEGAN: November 2011

 GOAL: Step one, increase insulation of crawl spaces.
-Step two, replace windows and doors, insulation of attics, installation of bathroom exhaust fans, new insulated siding on the block and frame units, and insulation of the porch slabs of the block and brick units.
+Step two, insulate attics, replace windows and doors, install bathroom exhaust fans and new vinyl siding and insulation on the block and

 SUMMARY: This Phase consists of two steps.
 In the first phase, starting in November 2011, the crawl spaces of the pilot homes were insulated.
-Measuring devices will record temperature and humidity information that will help the Research Center determine the impact that the crawl space insulation had on lowering home energy use for heating and cooling.
+Measuring devices will record temperature and humidity information that will help the Home Innovation Research Labs determine the impact that the crawl space insulation had on lowering home energy use for heating and cooling.

-The second step of Phase 2 will include replacement of windows and doors, insulation of attics, installation of bathroom exhaust fans, new insulated siding on the block and frame pilot units, and insulation of the porch slabs of the block and brick units.
+The second step of Phase 2 includes insulation of attics, replacement of windows and doors, installation of bathroom exhaust fans and new vinyl siding and insulation on the block and frame pilot units.
 Measuring equipment will indicate the impact these improvements make on member comfort and unit energy costs.

-BLOCK UNIT DETAILS: Two types of insulated siding will be tested on block units – insulated vinyl siding and an External Insulating Finish System that resembles cinderblock.
-In addition, the Research Center will provide us with information on the cost, energy savings, and disruption to members, of insulating the block units on the interior instead using an exterior insulation strategy.
+BLOCK UNIT DETAILS: Vinyl siding and insulation are being tested on some of the block units.
+In addition, the Home Innovation Research Labs will provide us with information on the cost, energy savings, and disruption to members, of insulating the block units on the interior instead of using an exterior insulation strategy.

-STATUS: Step One is completed; preparation of the bid package for Step Two is in progress.
+STATUS: Step One is completed; Step Two was completed in December 2013.

 Goal: Determine the most efficient heating system for GHI homes.

-SUMMARY: Three alternative heating systems will be installed and tested.
+SUMMARY: Several alternative heating systems may be installed and tested.
 Those systems have not been determined at present.
 The information from Phase 2 measurements will assist the Buildings Committee to recommend appropriately-sized heating systems, since we will know the increase in member comfort and reduction in winter heating costs that result from the envelope upgrades themselves.

 Based on the results of the Pilot Program, the Buildings Committee will draft its recommendations for GHI-wide upgrades to the membership and the GHI Board.
 The GHI Finance Committee will explore ways for the co-op to finance and pay for Phase 3 of the pilot program and for the entire GHI community upgrade.
 Read more about the Community Upgrade.